 “Garden History is one of the foremost journals in its field worldwide and remains the journal in which to be published for those dedicated to garden history scholarship.
-It has a wide academic and professional readership, and from the earliest issue to the present is an enormously important and relevant source of information, providing vital support to the society’s promotion of the study of garden history, landscape gardening and horticulture.
+It has a wide academic and professional readership, and from the earliest issue to the present is an enormously important and relevant source of information, providing vital support to the Gardens Trust’s promotion of the study of garden history, landscape gardening and horticulture.
 Its reviews section also offers timely and critical reflection upon recent published work in the field.”

 Dominic Cole, CMLI FIOH VMM OBE, President of The Gardens Trust

 The Gardens Trust (formerly the Garden History Society) has been publishing academic articles on the subject since 1969, if you include our two early Occasional Papers.
 All articles remain in print and/or are available through JSTOR.
+See below for Supplements, appendices or gazeteers related to the Journal.

 Contributions for future issues